-If you work with the RaspberryPi you will sooner or later encounter the problem of how to transfer files to the RaspPi or copy them from the RaspPi.
+If you work with the RaspberryPi you will sooner or later encounter the problem of how to transfer files to the RasPi or copy them from the RasPi.

-There are different ways to do that.
-An easy way is the transfer via FTP or SFTP.
+There are several ways to do this.
+A simple way is the transfer via FTP or SFTP.

-How to do that and what you should pay attention to in the following article.
+How to do that and what you have to pay attention to I have described in the following article.

-Before you start with this article, you should have prepared the RaspberryPi so far that it can be reached via the network and controlled by SSH.
+Before you start with this article you should have prepared the RaspberryPi so that it is accessible via the network and controllable via SSH.

-The following three articles describe what to do to prepare the RaspberryPi:
+The following three articles describe what needs to be done to prepare the RaspberryPi: